 Director of ECDC - Dr Andrea Ammon

-The Director of ECDC is Dr Andrea Ammon, MD, MPH, was elected as the new Director of ECDC for a period of five years by the ECDC Management Board on 22 March 2017 and was formally appointed on 16 June 2017.
+The Director of ECDC is Dr Andrea Ammon, MD, MPH.
+She was elected as the new Director of ECDC for a period of five years by the ECDC Management Board on 22 March 2017 and was formally appointed on 16 June 2017.
 In 2022, her mandate was extended until 15 June 2024.
 Previously, Dr Ammon was ECDC’s Acting Director from 1 May 2015.

 Andrea joined ECDC as the Head of the Surveillance Unit in 2005.
 The unit was responsible for developing The European Surveillance System (TESSy), implementing a long-term surveillance strategy for the European Union (EU), evaluating the Dedicated Surveillance Networks (DSN), performing step-by-step transfer of DSN activities to ECDC, revising the EU case definitions and producing an Annual Epidemiological Report on infectious diseases in the EU.